 To balance the composition of the seal itself, additional characters can be added to the name, such as “yin” (seal) or “zhi yin” (…’s seal).
 The characters used on seals are not normal Chinese script, but an older form called seal script.

 Name seals can also come in pairs (or sometimes as a double seal) of yin and yang: the yang seal will be above the yin.
 If you do different sizes of painting, then you will probably need more than one size of name seal (and possibly both yin and yang).

-The name seal can be placed anywhere on the painting, but would most often be used after the calligraphy.
+The name seal can be placed anywhere on the painting, but would most often be used after the calligraphy, at the bottom of hte last column.
 If the painting is quite dense, then one name seal may be enough.